NVIDIA/cuda-quantum/docs/sphinx/using/examples/hardware_providers.rst

 -----------------------------------

-CUDA-Q contains support for using a set of hardware providers (Amazon Braket, IonQ, IQM, OQC, ORCA Computing, Quantinuum and QuEra Computing).
+CUDA-Q contains support for using a set of hardware providers (Amazon Braket, Infleqtion, IonQ, IQM, OQC, ORCA Computing, Quantinuum, and QuEra Computing).
 For more information about executing quantum kernels on different hardware backends, please take a look at :doc:`hardware <../backends/hardware>`.